 When the American Society of Home Inspectors was asked “how long do roofs last?” their answer is not universal.
 They said the answer depends on the following factors:

 - Type of materials – as mentioned above, the kind of material used of building up the roofing system is crucial.
-The best experienced roofing companies agree that slate is the most durable of all roof types.
+The best experienced roofing companies in Denver agree that slate is the most durable of all roof types.
 It can last from 30 to 100 years.
 Metal and wood can last of up to 40 years, while asphalt and clay can last up to 20 years.

 - Proper maintenance – if the owner is vigilant and is taking care of his house by hiring professional roofers for annual inspection, the roofing system tends to last longer.
 Minor faults are given immediate attention hence prevented to worse up.